Call Now Free Quote

 How to Verify

 Ask for a Certificate of Insurance (COI) and verify that it is current.
 You can also call the insurance company directly to confirm the policy is active.
 The COI should name the specific policy numbers and coverage amounts.
-A photocopy of a card is not sufficient - COIs are standardized documents (ACORD form) that include the insurance company contact information for verification.
+A photocopy of a card is not sufficient.
+COIs are standardized ACORD form documents that include the insurance company contact information for verification.

 Red Flags

-• “I’m a one-man operation, I don’t need workers’ comp” - If they hire any helpers, subcontractors, or laborers, workers’ comp is required.
+• “I’m a one-man operation, I don’t need workers’ comp.”
+If they hire any helpers, subcontractors, or laborers, workers’ comp is required.
 If they truly work solo, they should carry general liability at minimum.

-• Insurance certificate is expired - Coverage lapses happen.
+• Insurance certificate is expired.
+Coverage lapses happen.
 Verify before signing.

-• Refuses to provide proof of insurance - Walk away.
+• Refuses to provide proof of insurance.
+Walk away.

-Step 3: Ask the Right Questions
+Step 3: Ask the Right Questions About Mortar and Process

 The questions you ask during the estimate process reveal whether the contractor understands the technical requirements of your specific project.
 Here are the questions that separate professionals from amateurs.